KiraDisc/ENC4265portfolio/procedure_video.md

 ### [How to install mods for the Sims 4 on Windows 10](https://youtu.be/Zdd9JUGwQNk)

+Footage and audio for the video was captured and edited using Microsoft Clipchamp.
 The captions in this assignment were created using generative AI from Microsoft Clipchamp.